ZOHYDRO® ER (hydrocodone bitartrate) extended-Release Capsules, for oral use, CII

 ZOHYDRO ER exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient’s risk prior to prescribing ZOHYDRO ER and monitor all patients regularly for the development of these behaviors or conditions.
+Assess each patient’s risk prior to prescribing ZOHYDRO ER and monitor all patients regularly for the development of these behaviors and conditions.

 Life-Threatening Respiratory Depression

-ZOHYDRO ER.
+Serious, life-threatening, or fatal respiratory depression may occur with use of ZOHYDRO ER.
 Monitor for respiratory depression, especially during initiation of ZOHYDRO ER or following a dose increase.
 Instruct patients to swallow ZOHYDRO ER capsules whole; crushing, chewing, or dissolving ZOHYDRO ER capsules can cause rapid release and absorption of a potentially fatal dose of hydrocodone.